 4. Please provide an official quote/cost of the course/training you are seeking a loan for.

-5. Women may be contacted by the Nelson Angel Women’s Loan Fund co-ordinator after attending the course.
+5. Women may be contacted by a Nelson Angel Women’s Loan Fund Trustee after attending the course.

 Our Workplace Loans

 A workplace loan is for women who are seeking financial help to enter or return to the workforce.
 This can be a challenging time for women whose confidence, skills and chances of successfully finding work may be boosted with the aid of a loan from The Nelson Angel Women’s Loan Fund - Wahine Pūtea.

 For example, a loan could be for paying for professional help to create a CV, to pay for directed coaching to help women gain confidence or help to tease out their skill set, or perhaps to help pay for travel to an interview.
 The trustees are open to other suggestions if applicants can convince them it will help in their search for gaining or re-entering employment.

 The trustees will carefully check an applicant’s ability to pay the loan back in case she isn’t successful in finding employment, as they do not want to overburden her.

 If you are applying for a loan, you must have a clear plan around how you are going to repay the loan.
 The trustees expect that women repay loans within twelve to eighteen months of receiving the loan, depending on the loan amount.